-All students may be in the building before and after hours only under the direct supervision of A3 staff
+Students may be in the building before and after hours only under the direct supervision of A3 staff.

 A3 students may use only Academy of Arts and Academics designated areas.
 (Advisors will give students more explicit information as to which areas are designated for A3use.)
 Students must ask permission to enter faculty rooms or office spaces.
 Students may not be in the building without adult supervision.